aopal/sgt/_dm notes/Misc/npcs.md

 - Wurash
 	- Dragonborn bouncer at the Margrave, Azuran.
 Rejects anyone that doesn't fit the atmosphere of the place, or just anyone they don't like.
 Isn't afraid to tell people that last bit, even if they already failed the first criteria.
 - Daerlin
 	- Dwarven sculptor and painter, member of the Artist's guild.
 3rd child of Karlsan nobility, in self-imposed exile and is attempting to make something of himself, as he knows there's nothing for him as a noble who won't inherit.
 Came to Hope's Rock out of desperation, having heard of it's beauty, and deeply regrets the decision as they have no idea of how he's ever going to leave now.
-His art has become notably more abstract and chaotic because of this, though if anything their production rate has increased
+His art has become notably more abstract and chaotic because of this, though if anything his production rate has increased
 - ???
 	- The high priest of the shattered cult.
 No one seems to have met them other than other high ranking cultists, and they're not talking.
 It's unknown exactly who they might be, or if they even truly exist.
 - ___